mlflow/mlflow-export-import/README.md

 ### Two sets of migration tools

 * [Point tools](README_point.md).
 Low-level tools to copy individual MLflow objects and have fine-grained control over the target names.
-For example, if you wish to clone an experiment in the same tracking server (workspace), use these tools.
+For example, if you wish to clone an experiment in the same tracking server (Databricks workspace), use these tools.
 * [Bulk tools](README_bulk.md).
 High-level tools to copy an entire tracking server or the web of MLflow objects (runs and experiments) associated with registered models.
 Full object referential integrity is maintained as well as the original MLflow object names.
   * For registered models it exports: